-- 4. When estimating the time required for a set of calculations, remember that the job will be terminated with an error if this time (times a small factor-slightly greater than one) is exceeded.
-It is not possible to give a false low estimate of time in order to get a higher running priority. - operator of the computer should be warned beforehand so that he may have the correct reel mounted when CRYRM asks him for it.
+- 4. When estimating the time required for a set of calculations, remember that the job will be terminated with an error if this time (times a small factor--slightly greater than one) is exceeded.
+It is not possible to give a false low estimate of time in order to get a higher running priority. - 5.
+When a DATA TAPE or DATA TAPE EXTRA are to be loaded, the operator of the computer should be warned beforehand so that he may have the correct reel mounted when CRYRM asks him for it.
 DATA TAPE will be loaded on Channel 'A' and DATA TAPE EXTRA on Channel 'B'.
 For example, if a DATA TAPE whose name is CRY-210 is to be loaded, tell the operator "Tape CRY-210 on Channel 'A' ".